About Us

 The garden is managed by the Garden Committee which has delegated powers from the Board of Crescent Amenity Limited.
 The gardeners who look after our garden (Garden Associates) have done so very effectively for many years.
 Mrs Virginia de Vaal has equally worked with the gardeners for many years: the garden that you see today is the fruit of that long association.
 Anything and everything that goes on in the garden is discussed and agreed at the regular committee meetings.
 The committee is also responsible for ensuring that residents abide by the garden rules – these can be found in the Garden Rules section of the website.

-The issue of residents’ parking permits, and contractors’ temporary permits is handled by Westbourne Estates.
+The issue of residents’ parkingpermits, and contractors’ temporary permits is handled by Westbourne Estates.
 The Committee is also responsible for cleaning and maintaining the roadway, and has responsibility for the drains and cables beneath the roadway.

 Repairs.
 The Rent Charge Deed requires that all properties are maintained in a good state of repair, and that all properties are decorated at least every 5 years, or at the discretion of the directors.

-External paintwork.
+External Paintwork.
 The Rent Charge Deed specifies that all external paintwork shall be in British Standard Colour 08B15, which is the familiar shade of magnolia.
 Woodwork must be painted in Gloss white or magnolia, the same colour being used for all the woodwork in the building.
 Front doors may be painted any colour of the freeholders choice, with a preference for ’historic’ colours.
 Pipework and gutters should be painted gloss black or magnolia.
 External stairs, railings and other metalwork should equally be painted gloss black or magnolia.

 Alterations.
 The important thing to remember is that you must have the agreement of Crescent Amenity before you apply for either planning permission, or listed building consent for any alterations to your property.
 Because of the importance of this subject, these notes will cover the subject in some detail.